RECOMMENDED GEAR FOR STONE KING RALLY

 MOBILE TELEPHONE

-You need to be able to communicate with us whilst out on the trail and we need to be able to communicate with you via WhatsApp Broadcast.
-You will also need to use Komoot to aid with your navigation of the itinerary.
+If you are attending one of our package tour weeks, you need to be able to communicate with us whilst out on the trail and we need to be able to communicate with you via a WhatsApp group.
+You will also need to use Komoot to aid with your navigation of the route.

 ESSENTIAL